Migrants, sex workers take pride of place in Bangkok art festival

-BANGKOK, Oct 25 (Thomson Reuters Foundation) - Sex workers and migrant labourers feature prominently in an art festival in Bangkok, which features local and international artists tackling issues that the artistic director says are otherwise ignored in the city.
+BANGKOK (Thomson Reuters Foundation) - Sex workers and migrant laborers feature prominently in an art festival in Bangkok, which features local and international artists tackling issues that the artistic director says are otherwise ignored in the city.

 The inaugural Bangkok Art Biennale (BAB), which runs until February, features 75 exhibits in 20 venues that include the city’s ancient temples, luxury hotels and malls.